Padma Bank: History

 Padma Bank requested Bangladesh Bank waive a 1.44 billion taka fine it imposed on the bank for failure to maintain the required cash reserve ratio and statutory liquidity ratio in December 2020.
 Bangladesh Bank waived 890 million taka from the fine.

 Bangladesh Securities and Exchange Commission initiated an investigation of Padma Bank Limited following allegations that the bank Chairman Chowdhury Nafeez Sarafat had misused 1 billion taka from the bank by former bank chairperson Mohiuddin Khan Alamgir.

+In March 2024, The EXIM Bank and Padma Bank signed a MoU at the Bangladesh Bank (BB) headquarters, under which the EXIM Bank will 'take over' the Padma Bank.
+It is learnt that after the merger it will operate under the name EXIM Bank.
+However on 24 December 2024, EXIM Bank and Padma Bank called off planned merger.